Atripliceae

-Atripliceae are a tribe of the subfamily Chenopodioideae belonging to the plant family Amaranthaceae.
+Atripliceae is a tribe of the subfamily Chenopodioideae belonging to the plant family Amaranthaceae.
 Atriplex is the largest genus of the tribe.
-Species of Atripiceae are ecologically important in steppe and semi-desert climates.
+Species of Atripliceae are ecologically important in steppe and semi-desert climates.

 Distribution

 Most of the species are distributed in Africa, Australia, and North America, with some others spread out worldwide.

 Taxonomy

 Traditional taxonomy of Atripliceae based on morphological features has been controversial.
 Molecular studies have found that many genera are not true clades.
 One such study found that Atripliceae could be divided into two main clades, Archiatriplex, with a few, scattered species, and the larger Atriplex clade, which is highly diverse and found around the world.